 This calculator focuses on the expenses of your fix and flip investment.
-It asks for you to input address, arv, repair estimates, misc, buffer, purchase price, cash needed, down payment, interest rate of loan, years of loan, monthly insurance, propter taxes, homeowners association (HOA), monthly electricity, water, and trash.
-After filing this out you will get a report on your total pre-tax profit of this fix and flip.
+It asks for you to input address, ARV, repair estimates, misc, buffer, purchase price, cash needed, down payment, the interest rate of the loan, years of the loan, monthly insurance, property taxes, homeowners association (HOA), monthly electricity, water, and trash.
+After filling this out you will get a report on your total pre-tax profit of this fix and flip.
 If the number doesn’t make sense walk away from the deal.
-Its all about numbers in real estate so this calculator will help you know the costs.
-Also in this report shows all the details you inputted along with your monthly mortgage payment, and a profit forecast showing 3 different profit numbers based on time on market.
+It’s all about numbers in real estate so this calculator will help you know the costs.
+Also in this report shows all the details you inputted along with your monthly mortgage payment, and a profit forecast showing 3 different profit numbers based on time on the market.
 So if you can’t sell this property for 90 days it’ll show you what the profit will be, then what it is in 180 days, to 270 days.
 These are valuable calculations to have when flipping properties.

 Fix and Flip Rehabs

 We save the best for last!
 This calculator focuses more on the rehab costs to find the profit margin $$$$.
 This was actually requested by one of our awesome app users.